 Factor Performance Review

 We track the performance of six factors (growth, quality, low-volatility, momentum, size, and value) as part of our multi-factor strategy.
-Over the past month, the best factors were growth and size (small-caps), with each factor outperforming by 2.2%.
-The worst factors over the past month were low-volatility (down 2.8% vs. the S&P 500) and value.
+Over the past month, the best factor was momentum, which outperformed the S&P 500 index by 4.6%.
+Value and low-volatility also performed well, outperforming the S&P 500 by 4.4% and 3.6%, respectively.
+The worst-performing factor over the past month was growth, which underperformed the S&P 500 by 4.9%.
 Performance for each of the six factors over the past month is shown as the gray bars in Fig. 1.

 Multi-Factor Portfolio Performance Review

 We track a dynamic multi-factor portfolio that tilts weight toward the factors with the best recent performance, and away from the factors with the worst recent performance.
 Fig. 2 shows the cumulative performance of this dynamic multi-factor strategy relative to the S&P 500 since 1997.

 From the start of 2020 through November 4, 2022, the dynamic multi-factor strategy returned 27.6%.
 Over that same period, the S&P 500 has gained 19.8%, for 7.8% of outperformance for the dynamic multi-factor strategy.
 Fig. 3 below shows the monthly performance of the dynamic strategy vs. the S&P 500 since the start of 2020.

 The dynamic strategy outperformed the S&P 500 by 0.7% in October.
 So far in 2022, the dynamic strategy has outperformed the S&P 500 in seven of ten months.
 An overweight toward the size factor (small-cap stocks) and an underweight away from quality contributed to the dynamic factor strategy’s outperformance in October.

 Dynamic Model: Factor Weights for November